ak-foster/FP2/source/index.rst

 Prime numbers
 -------------

-Generate the prime numbers (numbers only divisible by them self and 1):
+Generate the prime numbers (numbers only divisible by themselves and one):

 2, 3, 5, 7, 11, 13, 17, 19, 23...